Not Just a Dot: the complex UV morphology and underlying properties of Little Red Dots: LRD Morphology

 \subsection{Morphological analysis: \textsc{statmorph}}

 To study the UV morphology of the LRDs in our sample, we made use of the \textsc{statmorph} (\citealt{rodriguez-gomez_optical_2019}) software that computes a variety of morphology measures on an input image of a galaxy.
-To prepare image cutouts for input to the code, for each LRD we generated a 3\arcsec$\times$3\arcsec\; image stacked over the SW filters\footnote{For GOODS-S and GOODS-N, we adopted the following filters: F090W, F115W, F150W, F182M, F200W, and F210M.
-However, we caution that not all these bands were available for every source in our sample due to incomplete coverage in certain filters (e.g., in GOODS-S, F182M and F210M are only available from FRESCO and JEMS data).}, to maximize SNR and ensure meaningful morphological measurements (a \textsc{statmorph} measure of $>2.5$ SNR/pixel in the source aperture is considered to be trustworthy; refer to \citealt{rodriguez-gomez_optical_2019} for details).
+To prepare image cutouts for input to the code, for each LRD we generated a 3\arcsec$\times$3\arcsec\; image with a pixel scale of 0.03"/px\footnote{For GOODS-S and GOODS-N, we adopted the following filters: F090W, F115W, F150W, F182M, F200W, and F210M.
+However, we caution that not all these bands were available for every source in our sample due to incomplete coverage in certain filters (e.g., in GOODS-S, F182M and F210M are only available from FRESCO and JEMS data).}, stacked over the PSF-matched\footnote{Before performing the morphological analysis with {\sc statmorph} on the stacked galaxy image cutouts, we PSF-matched all NIRCam SW bands to the reddest available band for each galaxy.
+Interestingly, a comparison of the {\sc statmorph} results before and after PSF-matching shows that the overall conclusions remain unchanged, further reinforcing the intrinsically complex UV morphology of these sources, as independently suggested in other studies (e.g., \citealt{chen_host_2025}).} SW filters to maximize SNR and ensure meaningful morphological measurements (a \textsc{statmorph} measure of $>2.5$ SNR/pixel in the source aperture is considered to be trustworthy; refer to \citealt{rodriguez-gomez_optical_2019} for details).
 The image stacking also allowed us to identify the subset definitively showing extended structure and/or multiple apparently associated sources beyond the size of the SW FWHM.
 Out of 99 photometrically selected LRDs in GOODS-S and GOODS-N, we find that 30 LRDs in total display clear morphological features (both on the single SW images and the stacked SW bands), while the remaining 69 appear predominantly compact, lacking sufficient SNR for detailed characterization of any extended components, even when stacking the images.
 After verifying that the resulting subsample of 30 extended LRDs were detected with sufficient SNR/pixel value for analysis (in the range $4.8-12.8$), we computed their non-parametric morphological measurements.
 From among the suite of morphology indicators calculated by \textsc{statmorph}, we chose to utilize the non-parametric \textit{multimode-intensity-deviation} (\textit{MID}) statistics (\citealt{freeman_new_2013}) and \textit{shape asymmetry} (\textit{$A_S$}) parameter (\citealt{pawlik_shape_2016}).